N8BAUER/PresentYourself/README.md

 # Future implementations:

--A shareable URL to stream privately to only the users you selected.
+..*A shareable URL to stream privately to only the users you selected.
--A friends list
+..*A friends list
--Private messaging
+..*Private messaging